Short-haul flight ban: Movements

 In response to the 8 October 2018 IPCC report, more than 650 Danish academics from various disciplines published an open letter on 19 November 2018, calling on the managements of (Danish) universities to lead by example in combating climate change.
-Item no. #1 on their 5-point priority list was 'drastically reducing flights and supporting climate-friendly alternatives'.
-On 4 February 2019, 55 Dutch scientists, referring to the Danish initiative, published a similar 'Climate Letter', including item no. #2: 'Drastically reducing flights, with insightful targets, including through exercising critical consideration before travelling, using alternative modes of transport, and investing in climate-friendly alternatives and behavioural change to enable remote participation at academic consultations, conferences and exchanges.'
+Item number one on their five-point priority list was "drastically reducing flights and supporting climate-friendly alternatives".
+On 4 February 2019, 55 Dutch scientists, referring to the Danish initiative, published a similar "Climate Letter", including item no. #2: "Drastically reducing flights, with insightful targets, including through exercising critical consideration before travelling, using alternative modes of transport, and investing in climate-friendly alternatives and behavioural change to enable remote participation at academic consultations, conferences and exchanges."
 By 7 March 2019, all 14 Dutch universities (united in the VSNU) had expressed their support for the Climate Letter, which had been signed by almost 1,300 members of staff at that point.
-VSNU President Pieter Duisenberg stated: 'The academic community can and must play a leading role in addressing climate change.
-This not only involves knowledge, but also whatever we as universities can do ourselves.'
+VSNU President Pieter Duisenberg stated: "The academic community can and must play a leading role in addressing climate change.
+This not only involves knowledge, but also whatever we as universities can do ourselves."
 Many Dutch universities were inspired by Ghent University's sustainable travel policy.
-In July 2019, Technical University of Berlin professor Martina Schäfer similarly initiated a 'Commitment to renounce short-haul (business) flights' (described as 'travelable without flying in below 12 hours', or 1,000 kilometres), which was signed by over 1,700 German academics by 20 September 2019.
+In July 2019, Technische Universität Berlin professor Martina Schäfer similarly initiated a "Commitment to renounce short-haul (business) flights' (described as "travelable without flying in below 12 hours", or 1,000 kilometres), which was signed by over 1,700 German academics by 20 September 2019.
 The day before, Eberswalde University for Sustainable Development became the first Germany university to make the voluntary commitment to avoid flying distances shorter than 1000 kilometres or 10 hours train travel mandatory for all employees.